 The REFRESH command is initiated with CS HIGH, CA0 LOW, CA1 LOW, CA2 LOW, CA3 HIGH and CA4 LOW at the first rising edge of the clock.
 Per-bank REFRESH is initiated with CA5 LOW at the first rising edge of the clock.
-All-bank RE-FRESH is initiated with CA5 HIGH at the first rising edge of the clock.
+All-bank REFRESH is initiated with CA5 HIGH at the first rising edge of the clock.

 A per-bank REFRESH command (REFpb) is performed to the bank address as transferred on CA0, CA1 and CA2 at the second rising edge of the clock.
 Bank address BA0 is transferred on CA0, bank address BA1 is transferred on CA1 and bank address BA2 is transferred on CA2.
 A per-bank REFRESH command (REFpb) to the eight banks can be issued in any order. e.g. REFpb commands are issued in the following order: 1-3-0-2-4-7-5-6.
-After the eight banks have been refreshed using the per-bank REFRESH command the controller can send another set of per-bank REFRESH commands in the same order or a different order. e.g. REFpb commands are issued in the following order: 7-1-3-5-0-4-2-6.
+After the eight banks have been refreshed using the per-bank REFRESH command the controller can send another set of per-bank REFRESH commands in the same order or a different order. e.g. REFpb commands are issued in the following order that is different from the previous order: 7-1-3-5-0-4-2-6.
 One of the possible order can also be a sequential round robin: 0-1-2-3-4-5-6-7.
-It is illegal to send a per-bank REFRESH command to the same bank unless all eight banks have been refreshed using the per-bank REFRESH command to the same bank unless all eight banks have been refreshed using the per-bank REFRESH command to the same bank unless all eight banks have been refreshed using the per-bank REFRESH command to the same bank unless all eight banks have been refreshed using the per-bank REFRESH command.
+It is illegal to send a per-bank REFRESH command to the same bank unless all eight banks have been refreshed using the per-bank REFRESH command.
 The count of eight REFpb commands starts with the first REFpb command after a synchronization event.